Franklin by the Numbers

 Daytime Population

-Franklin's daytime population nearly matches its 36,139 residents — people come to Franklin to work.
-Brookfield's daytime pop (56,448) exceeds its residential population by 31%.
-Franklin is on that trajectory as more employers locate here.
+Franklin's daytime population nearly matches its 36,139 residents.
+Brookfield's daytime population (56,448) exceeds its residential population by 31%, reflecting its larger commercial base.

 Business Activity and Tax Base